When eating well helps to fight against precariousness

-In France, around 160,000 babies are born in families living below the poverty threshold, that is one child out of five.
+In France, around 160 000 babies are born in families living below the poverty threshold, that is one child out of five.
 These families face two issues : baby food is expensive and expert advice does not always take into account their material constraints.
-Precarious housing, broken families, and multiple jobs are all obstacles to adopting healthy eating practices.
-For a child, nutrition during the first 1,000 days is essential to future health.
-Only 23% underprivileged women breastfeed (against 62% compared to the overall population) and 70% amongst them stop breastfeeding after the first month ( vs 40% of the overall population).
+Precarious housing, broken families, multiple jobs are all obstacles to adopting healthy eating practices.
+For a child, nutrition during the first 1000 days is essential to its future health.

 The Programme Malin, created in association with the Red Cross, the “Sociétés Savantes de Pédiatrie” and Bledina, is for these families.
 It allows them to better master the public health messages and understand the issues but also all the tools to apply it: tips and recipes to make everyday life easier; access to products from the Blédina and Gallia range, in supermarkets, like all families, but at a reduced price.
 A real boost and a real health solution.